top of page

 Braking

 a.
-Lever: Shimano R7000 105 Dual Control Levers
+Lever: Shimano R7000 105 Dual Control Levers (see above)

 b.
 Cantilever Brakes: SHIMANO 105 (R7000) Dual-Pivot Brake Caliper

 I am neither a racer nor a gravel biker.
 For my riding style, caliper brakes are working well enough.
 With the experience of riding 38.000 km in 5 years, I found them efficient and reliable.
-Especially after replacing the harsher original Shimano R55C3 with softer Duro 2 Kool-Stops Dual Compound (black-salmon) pad inserts, I feel my braking got more sensitive with imporved brake power.
+Especially after replacing the harsher original Shimano R55C3 with softer Duro 2 Kool-Stops Dual Compound (black-salmon) pad inserts, I feel my braking got more 'sensitive' with improved brake power.
 I feel not only safer downhill but especially on white road markings in very wet conditions.

 (to be continued)